miquelfabregapascual/miquelfabregapascual/README.md

 - Let's connect on [LinkedIn] https://www.linkedin.com/in/miquel-fabrega/ to discuss potential collaborations or job opportunities.
 - Feel free to reach out via email at miquelfabregapascual17@gmail.com

-I'm genuinely excited about the opportunity to grow and contribute to meaningful projects.
-Let's embark on this journey together and build something extraordinary! 💫